Chapchar Kut: Celebration

-Oral traditions say Chapchâr Kût was first celebrated in Seipui village in adjoining Myanmar that has a sizeable population of Mizos and their ethnic cousins.
-Chapchâr Kût used to be celebrated to thank the gods for saving the people from harm during the clearing of forest on hill slopes for jhum cultivation at the beginning of a year.
+Oral traditions say Chapchar Kut was first celebrated in Seipui village in adjoining Myanmar that has a sizeable population of Mizos and their ethnic cousins.
+Chapchar Kut used to be celebrated to thank the gods for saving the people from harm during the clearing of forest on hill slopes for jhum cultivation at the beginning of a year.
 The festival used to be observed with a lot of drinking and eating.
 On the first night the young men and women would dance all night.
 The women would come dressed wearing a Vakiria.
 Chai dance has its origins in this festival.

 Today, the festival is observed in the last part of February or the early part of March when the trees and bamboos felled for jhum are left to dry and the shifting cultivators have time to relax and enjoy.

-The Main activities which are done during the Chapchâr Kût are:
+The Main activities which are done during the Chapchar Kut are: